 Winscombe community festival of Arts and Nature

-Earlier in the year we created a 50 foot Mural on The Strawberry Line alongside a public consultation, and there were community painting days to get involved with in the run up to the festival.
+Last year we created a 50 foot Mural on The Strawberry Line alongside a public consultation, and there were community painting days to get involved with in the run up to the festival.

 Intergenerational work seeks to create a wider understanding of one another through connections, friendships, learning and research…

-Artwork by year 6 Art club member
+Artwork by Art club member

 The retaining wall before we created The Strawberry Line Mural